-A faceted clear crystal ball hangs from a fine sterling silver chain in these dainty 1920s Art Deco earrings.
-The all-original screw-backs (which can be modified for pierced ears) have a framed glass stone at the earlobe.
-These stones appear to have darkened only because the attachment of the screw-back mechanisms does not allow the light to pass through the stones.
-These earrings go with everything!
-Scroll down to see a selection of necklaces and brooches to wear with this pair.
+Dainty and elegant, these 1920s earrings feature a faceted crystal ball dangling from a fine sterling silver chain.
+The framed glass stone that fronts the screw back appears to have darkened only because the attachment of the mechanism doesn’t allow light to pass through it.
+The screw backs can be modified for pierced ears.
+These earrings go with absolutely everything and can be worn with all color palettes!
+Scroll down to see a selection of necklaces and brooches to wear with this lovely pair.

 - Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis ruby red and crystal necklace has single and clusters of blown-ruby-glass beads separated by crystal disks.
 Made in the 1920s-1930s, this lovely and versatile piece closes with a filigree fish-hook clasp.
 At 18 inches, this necklace is longer than most of its contemporaries.USD$275.00

 - Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis vintage double strand necklace has faceted oval-glass beads with glass spacers.
 The concealed clasp on this elegant 1920s piece is topped with sterling silver filigree set with a faceted crystal stone.
 You can wear the necklace with the clasp in front, on the side, or in the back.
 A lovely jewel that goes with everything!
 Scroll down to see complimentary Art Deco crystal earrings.
 Or wear your diamond studs to compliment the clasp.USD$195.00